 Rule 92.11(b)(6) The flight is conducted clear of any congested area of a city, town, or settlement.
-Sufficient clearance from congested areas must be planned, to ensure that
+Sufficient clearance from congested areas must be planned, to ensure that:

-- an emergency landing can be conducted at any time during flight without hazarding persons or property on the surface, and - if an inadvertent release of the explosives occurs, they fall into a safe area.
+an emergency landing can be conducted at any time during flight without hazarding persons or property on the surface, and

-&lt;sup>1 Reference in this section to a Certified Handler has the same meaning and intent as the Approved Handler referred to in Part 92.
+2 Reference in this section to a Certified Handler has the same meaning and intent as the Approved Handler referred to in Part 92.
 Introduction of the Health and Safety at Work (Hazardous Substances) Regulations 2017 replaced the term Approved with Certified.